Backpack Guide: How to Choose a Rucksack

 Choosing The Best Backpack For You

-One of the main factors to consider when choosing the best backpack or rucksack for you is how big it needs to be.
-This will depend on what you plan to use if for (eg. everyday bag or a week-long trip) and how much you need to take (the bare essentials or kit for an overnight stay).
+One of the main factors to consider when choosing the best backpack for you is how big it needs to be.
+This will depend on what you plan to use if for (eg. everyday bag or a week-long trip) and how much you need to take (the essentials or kit for an overnight stay).

 Backpack Liter Capacities